FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 In the figure shown above, the main body of the op mode is defined by the outer purple bracket that has the words "to runOpMode" at the top.
-As the help tip indicates, this function is executed when this op mode ("MyFIRSTOpMode" in this example) is selected from the Operator Console.
+As the help tip indicates, this function is executed when this op mode ("MyFIRSTOpMode" in this example) is selected from the DRIVER STATION.

 It can be helpful to think of an op mode as a list of tasks for the Robot Controller to perform.
 The Robot Controller will process this list